Opportunities for Imaging Light Nuclei with a Second Interaction Region at the Electron-Ion Collider: Introduction

 The EIC is designed to support two Interaction Regions at the ``6 o-clock" and ``8 o-clock" halls of the current Relativistic Heavy-Ion Collider (RHIC) facility (IR-6 and IR-8), although the EIC project scope only includes funding for a fully instrumented IR-6 and the associated ePIC~\cite{epic} detector.
 The presence of two general-purpose collider detectors supports the comprehensive EIC science program, facilitating cross-verification of significant findings and enhancing discoveries through complementarity.
 Furthermore, it enables the combination of different datasets from the two studies, a validated method for minimizing experimental systematic uncertainty.

-The production of vector mesons (VM) in coherent diffractive processes, $e+\rm{A} \rightarrow \it{e'}+\rm{VM}+\rm{A}'$ where $\rm{VM}$ = $J/\psi$, $\phi$, $\rho$, is a unique process which has a primary focus at the EIC.
-Since only one final state particle is generated, the process is experimentally clean and can be unambiguously identified by the presence of a rapidity gap~\cite{Toll:2012mb, Abramowicz:1998ii}.
-What makes the coherent diffractive processes so interesting is that they are most sensitive to the underlying gluon distributions in nuclei~\cite{Jones:2013pga, 2016EPJC...76..633J, Jones:2016ldq, PhysRevD.106.074019}.

 In this paper, we use a pre-conceptual design of the EIC second interaction region, IR-8, and explore its capability to identify coherent electron-nucleus ($e$A) scattering events by tagging the full, intact nucleus.
 This study makes use of the major design characteristic of interest here, namely, a secondary focus.
 Simulations include the necessary far-forward (FF) detectors that are adapted to the proposed IR-8 hadron beam line geometry and its current magnetic field configuration.
+To measure the coherent heavy ions, one can reject the incoherent events by vetoing products from these nuclear breakups, such as, protons, neutrons, and photons~\cite{Chang:2021jnu, Tu:2020ymk, PhysRevD.111.072013, Chang:2022hkt, PhysRevC.104.065205}.
+As shown in the study of Ref.~\cite{PhysRevD.111.072013}, the unique capabilities offered from the second interaction region enable the discrimination of coherent and incoherent diffractive events across a wide range of momentum transfer.
+The purpose of this study is to see how many coherent events can be detected by tagging the intact nucleus, using the most up-to-date FF detector simulations of IR-8, which are based on the preliminary conceptual design from Ref.~\cite{PhysRevD.111.072013}.
 We use the eSTARlight event generator\footnote{\url{https://github.com/eic/estarlight}} ~\cite{Lomnitz:2018axr, Lomnitz:2018juf} to simulate coherent diffractive events, where each event consists of the produced VM at mid-rapidity, and an intact nucleus at forward-rapidities.
-The purpose of this study is to see how many coherent events can be detected by tagging the intact nucleus, using the most up-to-date FF detector simulations of IR-8, which are based on the preliminary conceptual design from Ref.~\cite{PhysRevD.111.072013}.
 The results will provide significant insight into the detector proposal and future improvements of IR-8 at the EIC.

 This paper is organized as follows.
 In Sec .~\ref {sec:IR8}, a general description of the proposed beam line for the second EIC detector at IR-8 will be presented.
 In Sec .~\ref {sec:detectors}, the forward detectors along the outgoing hadron beam will be described.
 In Sec .~\ref {sec:generator}, the event generator - eSTARlight will be briefly introduced.
 In Sec .~\ref {sec:result}, the results of the detection performance of coherent light nuclei will be shown, followed by a summary in Sec.~\ref{sec:summary}.